RubaP/MOSAIC/README.md

 ### MOSAIC
-This code contain the implmenetation of the MOSAIC that generates an emotion-aware event summary from micrblogs related to an event.
+This code contains the implmenetation of the MOSAIC that generates an emotion-aware event summary from micrblogs related to an event.
 Check the following links for more details.

 Conference Paper: This work has been presented at SocialNLP 2021 which held in conjuction with TheWebConf 2021.
 Please refer to the following link for the full paper. https://dl.acm.org/doi/10.1145/3442442.3452311